-Quabbin Reservoir water is sampled at the Ware Disinfection Facility (WDF) raw water tap before entering the CVA system.
+Quabbin Reservoir water is sampled at the Ware Disinfection Facility (WDF) raw water tap before being treated and entering the CVA system.

 None of the 30 samples were positive during June.
 For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100mL.